poxipage/legal/Privacy Policy.md

 ## What types of cookies do we use?

-We use a storage technology called localStorage, which is very similar to cookies.
-With localStorage we store the id of your user.
+A session cookie is used to authenticate the user through the magic.link authentication.
+We also store the user id in localStorage.

 ## How to manage cookies
 You can set your browser not to accept cookies, and the above website tells you how to remove cookies from your browser.
 However, in a few cases, some of our website features may not function as a result.